Neural Circuits for Error Correction

 Methodology

-Using a self-paced behavior, in which a fly drifting from a stable heading turns based on an internal drift estimate, we have found a circuit sensitive to angular velocity, richly interconnected to the fly’s analogue of the spinal cord and higher-order brain areas, and critical to drift-based turns.
+Using a self-paced behavior, in which a fly drifting from a stable heading turns based on an internal drift estimate, we have found a circuit sensitive to angular velocity.
+This circuit is richly interconnected to the fly’s analogue of the spinal cord and higher-order brain areas, and is critical to drift-based turns.

-We will leverage these results and combine them with electron microscopy, behavior, physiology, optogenetics, and modeling to study circuit mechanisms for course correction.
+We will leverage these results and combine them with electron microscopy, behavior, physiology, optogenetics, and modelling to study circuit mechanisms for course correction.
+We will:

 1. Use connectomics and manipulations of neural activity to identify pathways involved in corrective turns.